MaorBen-Moshe/SmartTestsClient/README.md

 This endpoint is a POST method.
 It gets in the request build_url and supported group and returns in the response json that contains flows to run per testGroup.

+Query params:
+- **mask**: str [optional] = coma separated list of mask items, currently supports only 'noCache' mask. if provided calls to external services will be made without cache.

 Payload fields:

 - **groupName**: str [mandatory] = one of the supported groups